FerrisChat/docs/src/Guilds/create.md

 # Create a Guild

-In order to create a guild. you must send a POST request to `https://ferris.chat/api/v0/users` with the payload:
+In order to create a guild. you must send a POST request to `https://ferris.chat/api/v0/users`.

 #### JSON Payload
 | Field | Type | Description |